PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 08:55:22
+Last updated: 2024-04-06 08:55:58
-Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson
+Random Quote: We should have never gotten on this ship.
+It was a mistake.
+All of it, a huge mistake. - Yuk Je